2013: Madiha Bhatti and Danielle Bulinski: Compassionate Labor in Liberia

 2012: Amna Baloch, Sarah Mohamed and Morgan Smallwood: Zenica Peace Alliance

-2012 Davis Projects for Peace recipients Amna Baloch ’12, Sarah Mohamed ’12 and Morgan Smallwood ’12 have been working hard this summer with Zenica Peace Alliance, a diversity program for youth in Bosnia that they developed with a local community partner.
+Amna Baloch ’12, Sarah Mohamed ’12 and Morgan Smallwood ’12 received the 2012 Davis Projects for Peace for Zenica Peace Alliance, a diversity program for youth in Bosnia that they developed with a local community partner.
 Throughout the summer, they brought together 25 diverse youth to participate in discussions, community service and fun under the supervision of local college-aged mentors.
 The participants and mentors represented all three major ethnic groups found in Bosnia, including Croats, Bosniaks and Serbs.
 The program hosted visits from the former mayor of Zenica, an American Embassy representative, and several community members eager to witness the program unfold.
 Learn about their work and the impact it is making on peace in that area.

 2011: Yu Zhou: Young Scholars International

 Young Scholars International facilitates cross-cultural communication through academic conversations.
 During the summer of 2011, Yu and 14 UNC students conducted seminars on a variety of disciplines at high schools and universities in Beijing and Tianjin, China.
 The seminars were designed to introduce Chinese high school students to a range of academic disciplines, help participants recognize a common humanity among people with differences, and to foster critical understanding in establishing healthy relationships among Chinese and Western cultures.